title: Nodes and gateways description: Understand Nanami's current routing gateways and the planning-only fallback transport boundary.

 - stateless forwarding layer,

-- safe to share across tenants because no route ownership,
+- safe to share across workspaces because no route ownership,

 Diagram (text)